-The Governing Board is the accountable body for the school and is responsible for all decisions made, but is delegates operational matters to the head teacher and leadership team.
-In accordance with the Government’s requirements for all Governing Boards, the 3 core strategic functions of the Board at West Earlham Infant and Nursery School are:
+The Governing Board is the accountable body for the school and is responsible for all decisions made.
+It delegates operational matters to the head teacher and leadership team.
+In accordance with the Government’s requirements for all Governing Boards, the three core strategic functions of the Board at the School are:

 - Ensuring clarity of vision, ethos and strategic direction;